 - and consulting.

 NIS2 therefore directs organizations to be extra diligent in their selection of MSSPs.
-As such, it is worth noting that Yogosha will likely be subject to these due diligence demands.
-We are already taking steps to demonstrate the security of our environments – e.g. ISO 27001 certification is on the way.
+Let’s mention here that since Yogosha provide Penetration Testing as a Service, we’ll likely be subject to these due diligence requirements.
+We have already taken steps to demonstrate the security of our environments – e.g. with ISO 27001 certification.

 Yogosha: a Vulnerability Operations Center to involve partners’ teams